hershkumar/spotled/README.md

 - valence
 - tempo

-Current plan is to use the energy and valence of the song to associate it with an emotion, and then apply this to a color gradient (ex. happy to sad maps from blue to red).
-This will give us a default color for every song.
-Another possibility is to change the brightness of the lights based on the loudness of the song.

-#### Neural Net
-The neural net will map the numerics given by spotify (the audio features above) and will map the numbers to a single value.
-The current plan is to make a playlist of a hundred-ish songs and manually rate the intensity of each song, and use that as a base set for training data (https://open.spotify.com/playlist/5rkJQBt5QPTcV4Y1bAQb5R?si=FIG982vkS-2P4Oj6VDzWng).
+We can map the intensity (energy) to a color gradient from cold to hot.
+We can also do some stuff with tempo and pulsing the lights, or do dimness with the loudness of the track.

 ### User Overrides
-The user will be able to override the color for genres (each album is given a set of tags, we can make a database of the genres a user has listened to).
-User will also be able to modify the default color gradient, tweak settings for the song analysis, and merge genre tags (i.e. merge 'metalcore' and 'thrash-metal', and make songs with those tags use the same colors.)
+The user will be able to modify the gradient (choosing the two base colors), and also add in overrides for certain songs, albums, and artists.
+There will also be options for pulsing based on bpm, or whatever other animations we have.